 WASHINGTON — In late spring or early summer, the US Air Force will decide who will build its next-generation bomber.
 Yet, despite all the hype and public interest, the program remains shrouded in mystery.

-The Long Range Strike-Bomber (LRS-B) program is stealthy by design, literally and figuratively. in both the literal and figurative sense.
-Few details are actually known about the bomber's, about its capabilities or and design.
+The Long Range Strike-Bomber (LRS-B) program is stealthy, literally and figuratively.
+Few details are actually known about the bomber's capabilities or design.
 But the program's impact is already being widely felt throughout the Pentagon and its industry partners.

 And while the program appears to be on track, Congress is waiting in the wings for any sign of cost overrun or technological problems.

-"This is crunch time," said Richard Aboulafia, an analyst with the Teal Group, said.
+"This is crunch time," said Richard Aboulafia, an analyst with the Teal Group.
 "It's the biggest single outstanding DoD competition by a very wide margin.
 That makes it important in and of itself."

 The program is targeting a production line of 80-100 planes.
 It will replace the fleet of B-52 and B-1 bombers.
-It will be stealthy, capable of carrying nuclear weapons, and optional manning has been discussed. there has been talk that it will be optionally-manned.
-The A down-selection will be made this spring or early summer, with initial operating capability planned for program should downselect this spring, with an IOC somewhere in the mid-2020s.
+It will be stealthy, capable of carrying nuclear weapons, and optional manning has been discussed.
+A down-selection will be made this spring or early summer, with initial operating capability planned for the mid-2020s.
 Nuclear certification will follow two years after that.

-A source with knowledge of the program said the Air Force is likely looking at something smaller than a B-2, perhaps as small as half the size, with two twin-engines similar in size to the F135 engines that power the F-35, Joint Strike Fighter, so that future engine enhancement programs can also be applied to the bomber.
+A source with knowledge of the program said the Air Force is likely looking at something smaller than a B-2, perhaps as small as half the size, with two engines similar in size to the F135 engines that power the F-35, so enhancement programs can also be applied to the bomber.

 "They should go bigger [in terms of airframe], but Gates threw that $500 million figure out there without thinking through the overall effect and requirement," the source said.

 Retired Lt.
-Gen. David Deptula, a retired Lt.
-Gen. and former deputy chief of staff for ISR, agreed that the focus on the $550 million figure may end up hurting the bomber's capabilities by driving the discussion from what the plane does to what can keep the price down.
+Gen. David Deptula, former deputy chief of staff for ISR, agreed that the focus on the $550 million figure may end up hurting the bomber's capabilities by driving the discussion from what the plane does to what can keep the price down.

 "One of the biggest concerns is that this is going to turn into a cost shootout, and whomever can produce a 'technically acceptable' airplane at the lowest cost will be the winner, without any judgment or look at the ability for growth, the ability to connect to new technologies," he said.
 "That is a big concern amongst folks out there who are involved in this evolution."

-One analyst talked to for this piece noted that some of that work could be based on technologies developed for the previous bomber recapitalization, which was cancelled in 2009.
+One analyst noted that some of that work could be based on technologies developed for the previous bomber recapitalization, which was canceled in 2009.

 Mark Gunzinger, a retired Air Force official and senior fellow at the Center for Strategic and Budgetary Assessments, argued that the mystery around the jet isn't a bad thing.